Niqab: Women's veiling in Islam

-Most Islamic scholars and most contemporary Islamic jurists have agreed that women are not required to cover their face.
-There exist a number of reasons why women may cover their face in public, and this practice must be understood within a particular social context.
+Since the Hanafi, Maliki and Shafi'i madhabs do not require niqab, by extension it is argued that niqab is not an overall mandatory requirement.
+Therefore, Islamic scholars and contemporary Islamic jurists have agreed that women are not required to cover their face.
+There exist a number of reasons why women may cover their face in public, and this practice must be understood within a particular social context as well as their madhhab.